Tire lettering: Raised white letter tires in the 1960s and 1970s

 While tire lettering was previously drawn or painted onto the tires, in the late 1960s, tire manufacturers began producing white letter tires that were part of the tire.

 Early automobile tires were made of pure natural rubber with various chemicals mixed into the tread compounds to make them wear better [4].
 The best of these was zinc oxide, a pure white substance that increased traction and also made the entire tire white.

 However, the white rubber did not offer sufficient endurance, so carbon black was added to the rubber to greatly increase tread life.
 Using carbon black only in the tread produced tires with inner and outer sidewalls of white rubber, which is where whitewall tires came from.

 Later, entirely black tires became available with white sidewalls being covered with a somewhat thin, black colored layer of rubber.
 By compressing the white rubber through the letter cutouts in the black outer layer, it gave the effect of raised white letter tires.

 Mickey Thompson claims the first raised white letter tires in 1970, but many manufacturers put out similar raised white letter tires in the late 1960s and early 1970s, including Goodyear and Firestone.

 Tire lettering resurgence with tire decals

 With tire manufacturers no longer producing raised white letter tires on a mass scale, the advent of tire decals came about.

 Initially, it was the tire manufacturers themselves who made the first serious attempts with both Goodyear and Firestone inventing versions, in 1987 and 1990, respectively, that added a significant processing difficulty and expense, halting their production.

 Independent companies tried all sorts of different materials and methods to produce a durable and effective decal, including laminate and adhesive layers to the tire sidewall prior to thermal transfer of thick, cured rubber articles cut, but nothing gained mass-market acceptance.

-Then, a company called Tire Stickers emerged, producing patented tire decals for the general public, filling the void left by tire manufacturers with both ink-based and rubber-based decals that lasted longer than the age-old method of drawing or stenciling letters onto tires.

-Since the tire manufacturers themselves were not producing tire decals, this development led to an explosion of custom tire decals, used by custom shops like West Coast Customs and with major tire brands like BF Goodrich collaborating with Tire Stickers.